WebberZone/contextual-related-posts/readme.txt

 = 1.9.1 =
 * New Meta box on the Edit screens; Modifed match title algorithm; code cleanup and bug fixes;
+Check the Changelog for a full list of changes.

 == Changelog ==